 This self-care ideas that cost no money is a personal favorite.
 I actually find it really relaxing to color.

-I personally use the kid’s crayons to do these coloring pages.
+I use the kid’s crayons to do these coloring pages.
 But you can use whatever you have in the house.

 I have actually had times where I’ll print out 2 coloring pages.
-One for me and one for my oldest son so that we can both sit down and color together.
+One for me and one for my oldest son so that we can sit down and color together.

 It always makes you feel better about yourself when you’re able to give or do something for others.